 Escareno was on post release community supervision (PRCS) and his driver’s license was suspended.
 He was not to drive without an ignition interlock device on his car and the Avalon did not have this installed.

-Escareno was charged with felony DUI because he had two prior felony DUI convictions, misdemeanor operating a motor vehicle without a functioning ignition interlock device (Vehicle Code § 23247(e), driving with a suspended license due to a DUI (Vehicle Code § 14601.2(a).
+Escareno was charged with felony DUI because he had two prior felony DUI convictions, misdemeanor operating a motor vehicle without a functioning ignition interlock device (Vehicle Code § 23247(e)), and driving with a suspended license due to a DUI (Vehicle Code § 14601.2(a).

 Less than a week later, Escareno entered pleas of no contest to all counts and admitted the special allegations and prior convictions.
 At sentencing, the judge, Elia Ortiz, imposed a three year prison sentence on the DUI.

 Before sentencing on the misdemeanor offenses, defense counsel interjected and requested dismissal of the three misdemeanor counts based on Vehicle Code § 41500(a).
-The judge denied the request, stating that it did not read 41500(a) as applying to misdemeanor charges filed concurrently with a felony charge.
-The court then imposed certain county jail sentenced on the misdemeanors, staying imposition on each under Penal Code § 654.
+The judge denied the request, stating that she did not read 41500(a) as applying to misdemeanor charges filed concurrently with a felony charge.
+The court then imposed certain county jail sentences on the misdemeanors, staying imposition on each under Penal Code § 654.